KittiKovacs/winenation/README.md

 This allows a user to create a new account.
 In case the user already has an account, there is a link to the login page for existing users above the form.
 The Registration page is only available to non-logged in users.
-The form contains fields for an email addres, email address confirmation, username, password" and password (again).
+The form contains fields for an email addres, email address confirmation, username, password and password (again).
 When adding a username, the code compares it against existing email to ensure that it is unique.

 ![registration form](/wireframes/feature_images/register.JPG)